jimbrend/jimbrend/README.md

 https://www.lightning.news

 [A community and entrepreneurial discord if you'd like to join open to everyone](https://discord.gg/FQN4PETeva) to contribute if you want just reach out, can also ping me for anything interesting, my website is also on the left tab that links to socials.
+It's selfhosted at https://jimsbr.com, there's also a linktree here with some vlogs: https://linktr.ee/usernameisjim

 I had an interative random spotify link here or you can just click into this, it has my npub and plays an embedded song via wavlake: https://primal.net/e/nevent1qqstqak4jetrp9j7ezv3qsxq4vcvy9f8gp28n0ftw506jncpqk2vtwsr77sew